Inside: This chicken craft for preschool makes fun scissors practice and goes along with the much-loved book Barnyard Dance by Sandra Boynton.

 About Barnyard Dance

 “Stomp your feet!
 Clap your hands!
 Everybody ready for a barnyard dance!”

 It goes on to call out square dance moves for every animal in the barnyard, from the ducks to the donkeys.

 (Books and Giggles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.)

-Circle template – a small plate works well
+- Circle template – tracing around a small plate works well

-1. Paint 3 of your child’s fingers with the red paint, and stamp onto white paper.
+- Paint 3 of the child’s fingers with the red paint, and stamp onto white paper.

-3. Have your child cut fringe around the outside of the circle.
+- Have the child cut fringe around the outside of the circle.
 It may help to draw a second, inner circle so they have a line to stop at.

 Now you’re ready to spin the chicken.
-Show your child how to roll the pencil back and forth between their hands.
+Show your children how to roll the pencil back and forth between their hands.